-See Safeguarding and Child Protection Document for further information.
+See JTMAT Safeguarding and Child Protection Policy and Shobnall Primary & Nursery School Procedures for Safeguarding and Child Protection for further information.

 MONITORING AND REVIEW

 It is the responsibility of the history subject leader:

 - supports colleagues in their teaching, by keeping informed about current developments in history and by providing a strategic lead and direction for this subject; - to develop, implement and review an action plan for history; - to monitor history throughout the school; - to encourage staff to provide effective learning opportunities for all pupils; - to develop valid activities, appropriate for children at different stages of development, which enable pupils to progress in the subject.